datefixR

 An alternative function is anytime::anydate()

 which also attempts to convert dates to a consistent format (POSIXct).
 However anytime assumes year, month, and day have all been provided and does not permit imputation.
-Moreover, if a date cannot be parsed, then the date is converted to an NA object and no warning is raised- which may lead to issues later in the analysis.
+Moreover, if a date cannot be parsed, then the date is converted to an NA object and no warning is raised- which may lead to issues in any downstream analyses.

 Contributing to datefixR